OISF/suricata/doc/userguide/partials/options.rst

 .. option:: -r <path>

    Run in pcap offline mode reading files from pcap file.
+If <path> specifies a directory, all files in that directory will be processed in order of modified time maintaining flow state between files.

+.. option:: --pcap-file-continuous

+   Used with the -r option to indicate that the mode should stay alive until interrupted.
+This is useful with directories to add new files and not reset flow state between files.

 .. option::  -i <interface>